24/7 Support Line - Call Now

 Often outpatient

-Usually starts as an inpatient and can transition to a halfway house, intensive outpatient, outpatient, and support groups
+Usually starts as an inpatient and transitions to a halfway house, intensive outpatient, outpatient, and support groups

 Support Groups